nwj/nwj.sh/content/til.md

 Nuclear submarines primarily produce oxygen via electrolysis.
 However, as a backup, they require a system for oxygen generation that works even in the event of power failure.
 That backup system is [oxygen candles](https://en.wikipedia.org/wiki/Chemical_oxygen_generator#Oxygen_candle), which release oxygen when they are burnt.

-In the event of a puncture, [self-sealing fuel tanks](https://en.m.wikipedia.org/wiki/Self-sealing_fuel_tank) swell, absorb fuel, and expand so as to minimize fuel loss and resulting damage.
+In the event of a puncture, [self-sealing fuel tanks](https://en.wikipedia.org/wiki/Self-sealing_fuel_tank) swell, absorb fuel, and expand so as to minimize fuel loss and resulting damage.
 They are common in military aircraft since they significantly improve the survival rate of aircraft that take fire.
 I was surprised to learn that they were in use as early as the 1920s and were used extensively by aircraft throughout World War II.

+The glass armonica is a mechanical musical instrument, invented by Benjamin Franklin, that uses a series of glass bowls rotated around a spindle to produce musical tones.
+Bizarrely, the instrument was [rumored to cause both musicians and listeners to go mad. ["[The harmonica] excessively stimulates the nerves, plunges the player into a nagging depression and hence into a dark and melancholy mood, that is an apt method for slow self-annihilation."](https://en.wikipedia.org/wiki/Glass_harmonica#Purported_dangers)

+The record distance for human-powered flight is held by Daedalus 88, a cycle powered aircraft.
+In 1988, Kanellos Kanellopoulos, an Olympic cyclist, [piloted the aircraft 115 km](https://www.youtube.com/watch?v=kdwLB0yoGmE) from Crete to Santorini.

+The record duration for refueled, crewed flight is held by Robert Timm and John Cook, both civilians, and _Hacienda_, their Cessna 172.
+[In 1958, they kept this plane in-flight continuously for 64 days.](https://www.aopa.org/news-and-media/all-news/2008/march/pilot/endurance-test-circa-1958) Their refueling strategy involved flying at low speed and altitude along a section of straight road near Blythe, California and using a winch to raise a fuel hose from a modified Ford truck driving below.

 ## 2020